Akulla-A/PCFPacker/README.md

 # PCF Packer

 A simple python script to extract used models and texture of .pcfs ( https://developer.valvesoftware.com/wiki/PCF ) files in a folder, and output a vmf.
-You can then compile the VMF and use VIDE (https://developer.valvesoftware.com/wiki/VIDE) to get all the required contents.
+You can then compile the VMF and use VIDE (https://developer.valvesoftware.com/wiki/VIDE) to get all the required content.

 # How to use
 python3 script.py <PCF_FOLDER> <OUTPUT.vmf|.txt>